4100 Eldorado Pkwy., Ste. 100, PMB 241, McKinney, TX, 75070

 Endorsed by the editorial board of the Dallas Morning News in the 2022 Republican primary election and in the May 2022 Republican primary runoff election.

-Frazier participated in a nonpartisan candidate forum hosted by the education-focused nonprofit organization Raise Your Hand Texas prior to the 2022 primary election.
-Watch video of that event here.
+Frazier participated in two nonpartisan candidate forums hosted by the education-focused nonprofit organization Raise Your Hand Texas during the 2022 election cycle.
+Click here to view archived video of the House District 61 general election candidate forum held in October 2022.
+Watch video of their 2022 primary election candidate forum here.

 Candidate Survey Responses